You may either scroll through this page, or click on any of the following links to go directly to a specific topic:

 - not be in default on any federal student loan, nor owe a refund on any State or federal grant.
 If you are in default, you may re-establish your eligibility.

-To view a listing of Illinois colleges approved to participate in this program, click on the link for the appropriate school year:
+To view a listing of Illinois colleges approved to participate in this program, click on the link for the appropriate school year.
+Click on the name of the school you are interested in to be linked to information about its Early Childhood Education programs.

 The ECACE Scholarship Program interactive application may be accessed online via the Program Applications & Status Checks area of the ISAC Student Portal.
 The online application has built-in edits to prevent errors, and we will send immediate confirmation to your e-mail address that your application has been received at ISAC.